How a faith-based movie studio is capitalizing in Trump's America

 Counterprogramming

-In the eyes of many of its viewers, Pure Flix helps fill a void, providing faithful Americans with what is marketed as a wholesome alternative to Hollywood and other mainstream media choices.
+In the eyes of many of its viewers, Pure Flix helps fill a void, providing a substantial group of Americans with what is marketed as a wholesome alternative to Hollywood and other mainstream media choices.

 “It’s hard to find high-quality movies that are Christian and faith-based,” said Ben Carson, the secretary of housing and urban development, who attended the red-carpet premiere of “Death of a Nation” in Washington on Wednesday night.